petzval/btferret/README.md

 i - Print device info.
 The local device should list
     the characteristics defined in the devices.txt file. v - Read services.
-The characteristic info will be listed r - Read a characteristic - enter its characteristic index from the list w - Write a characteristic s - Become a server and wait for clients to connect, select LE server option. d - Disconnect
+The characteristic info will be listed r - Read a characteristic - select Local device w - Write a characteristic - select Local device s - Become a server and wait for clients to connect, select LE server option. d - Disconnect

+Note - the alternative setup method cannot be done from the btferret command line

 ```